Casein: A Comprehensive Guide to the Slow-Digesting Protein

 Benefits of Casein Protein

-The most important advantage of casein is that it can analyse the development muscle and homeostatic in the muscle tissues.
+Boosts Muscle and Repair; The most important advantage of casein is that it can analyses the development muscle and homeostatic in the muscle tissues.
 It releases amino acids slowly, thereby sustaining a feed of nutrients to your muscles over time.
-Which is possibly a benefit to retaining muscle for extended periods of fasted states — say overnight.
+Which is possibly a benefit to retaining muscle for extended periods of fasted states say overnight.
+Studies have found that casein protein promotes muscle protein synthesis, an important process necessary for muscle repair and growth after exercise.

-In fact, casein is often called a “nighttime protein” as it can take up to 8 hours to digest and is the perfect protein to consume before sleep.
+Improves Sleep RecoveryIn fact, casein is often called a “nighttime protein” as it can take up to 8 hours to digest and is the perfect protein to consume before sleep.
 Your body uses sleep as a time for recovery and the more you have rich protein, the greater will be the gains during muscle repairs.
+Studies have shown that casein taken before bed can improve recovery and prevent muscle breakdown during the night.

-It may also be helpful for fat loss and maintain weight.
-Its slow digestibility makes casein effective at keeping you full for longer, preventing over eatingency of cases.
+Fat Loss and SatietyIt may also be helpful for fat loss and maintain weight.
+Its slow digestibility makes casein effective at keeping you full for longer, preventing over eating agency of cases.
 Especially for those dieting and trying to lose that fat.
+Dietary proteins, on the other hand, including casein which may have a more pronounced beneficial effect.
+The maintenance of lean body mass during decreased energy intake supports multiple facets of fat loss.

-Research has demonstrated that supplementing with casein following resistance training, can result in increased gains in functional capacity when compared to other proteins.
+Improved StrengthResearch has demonstrated that supplementing with casein following resistance training, can result in increased gains in functional capacity when compared to other proteins.
 This is because casein helps prevent your muscles from breaking down and promotes muscle repair (, ).

-Differences Between Casein & Whey Protein
+Differences Between Casein and Whey Protein

 Both are milk proteins, yet casein and whey couldn't be deceivingly different.
 Here’s a quick comparison: